Kanye West Immortalized In Golden Crucifixion Sculpture In Hollywood

 Kanye West has received god-like recognition after a golden crucifixion statue of him was put up in Hollywood.

-West’s statue was created by an artist called Plastic Jesus and it was put up on the corner of La Brea Avenue and Hollywood Boulevard.
+West’s statue was created by an artist called Plastic Jesus, and it was put up on the corner of La Brea Avenue and Hollywood Boulevard.
 The statue depicts Kanye posing with arms wide open, just like Jesus being crucified on the cross.
 West compared himself to the Christian figure in the past and even given himself the nickname, Yeezus.

 "False Idol". #art #streetart #oscars with generous help from @pverik and sculpture @morgothlot #kanyewest #hollywood the statue will be on Hollywood Blvd for some time today.
 And then at our show Saturday.
 At Gibson bands 8801 sunset Blvd .
 The former tower records store.